 Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

-The Crown Berkey model is the largest type of unit from the company.
-It can provide clean drinking water to a large number of people, up to 150.
-Indeed, this can be used at the hospital, churches, orphanages, and other outdoor activities.
+The Crown Berkey model is the company's largest unit.
+It can provide clean drinking water to up to 150 people and is suitable for use in hospitals, churches, orphanages, and other outdoor activities.

-With this, surely, no kid, elderly, or sickly will ever have to drink dirty water again.
-Thus, grab yours nowhere!
+This will ensure that no child, elderly person, or sick person ever has to drink dirty water again.
+Thus, grab yours anywhere!

 Conclusion